BenchPrep Team June 11th, 2020

-Doesn’t it suck when employees don’t utilize the courses you’ve painstakingly created or carefully curated?
+How do you feel when learners or employees don’t utilize the courses you’ve painstakingly created or carefully curated?
 Could it be the LMS at fault, rather than your course design?

 It just might be.
 A hard-to-use, clunky LMS can make even the best-designed training a drag for learners.

-- Do you have a deskless workforce that needs mobile learning?
+- Do you have a remote workforce that needs mobile learning?